 The samples used to grow different trees

 The other way that the trees in a random forest differ from each other is that they are usually grown with different training samples.
 To do this, a statistical procedure known as bootstrapping is used, which means to generate new synthetic datasets from the original data.
 The synthetic datasets are created by randomly selecting samples from the original dataset using replacement.
 Here, "replacement" means that if we select a certain sample, we will continue to consider it for selection, that is, it is "replaced" to the original dataset after we've sampled it.
-The number of samples in the synthetic datasets are the same as those in the original dataset, but some samples may be repeated because of replacement.
+The number of samples in the synthetic datasets are the same as those in the original dataset, but some samples may be repeated because of replacement, while others may not be present at all.

 The procedure of using random sampling to create synthetic datasets, and training models on them separately, is called bagging, which is short for bootstrapped aggregation.
 Bagging can, in fact, be used with any machine learning model, not just decision trees, and scikit-learn offers functionality to do this for both classification (BaggingClassifier) and regression (BaggingRegressor) problems.
 In the case of random forest, bagging is turned on by default and the bootstrap option is set to True.
 But if you want all the trees in the forest to be grown using all of the training data, you can set this option to False.